A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Introduction

 where $K(\rho,t)$ denotes a perturbation of $K$ generated by a suitable function $\rho : \partial K \to \mathbb{R}$, and $\mathcal{A}$ is a class of admissible perturbations.
 We will elaborate more on this point in the next section.
 By a standard density argument, it can be shown that \eqref{eq:dim_BM} holds for $\mu$ if and only if $p(\mu,K) \geq 1/n$ for every origin-symmetric $K$ of class $C^2_+$, see \cite[Section~3.2]{GalynaStability} for a detailed exposition.
 Similarly, when studying the validity of \eqref{eq:B_conj}, we may, by a standard density argument, restrict our attention to compact sets with sufficiently regular boundaries.

-Given a non-empty compact convex set $K \subset \R^n$, we recall that its support function is defined as $h_K(x)=\sup_{y \in K} \langle x, y \rangle$.
-Moreover, if $K$ is of class $C^2_+$, we denote by $\nu_K$ its Gauss map.
-Throughout this note, given a compact convex set $K$ with non-empty interior and measure $\mu$ with continuous density with respect to the Lebesgue measure on $K$ (as will always be the case here), we ubiquitously use the symbol $\di \mu$ both for integration on $K$ and on $\partial K$.
+Given a non-empty compact and convex set $K \subset \R^n$, we recall that its support function is defined as $h_K(x)=\sup_{y \in K} \langle x, y \rangle$.
+Moreover, if $K$ is of class $C^2_+$, we denote by $\nu_K: \partial K \to \sph^{n-1}$ its Gauss map.
+Throughout this note, given a compact and convex set $K$ with non-empty interior and a measure $\mu$ with continuous density with respect to the Lebesgue measure on $K$ (as will always be the case here), we ubiquitously use the symbol $\di \mu$ both for integration on $K$ and on $\partial K$.
 In the latter case, $\mu$ is understood as its restriction to the $(n-1)$-dimensional Hausdorff measure on $\partial K$.
-We are now ready to state our first main result. \begin{theorem} Let $u \in C^2(\R^n)$ be an even convex function such that its Hessian matrix $\nabla^2 u$ is positive definite, and let $\mu$ be the associated log-concave measure with density $\di \mu(x)=e^{-u(x)}\di x$.
-Given a convex and compact set $K \subset \R^n$ of class $C^2_+$, if then In particular, if $\mu$ satisfies \eqref{eq:strong_dim_BM} for every $K$ of class $C^2_+$, $\mu$ satisfies the \eqref{eq:B_conj}-conjecture as well. \end{theorem} We say that the even log-concave measure $\mu$ satisfies the strong dimensional Brunn--Minkowski condition if \eqref{eq:strong_dim_BM} holds for every origin-symmetric $K$ of class $C^2_+$.
+We are now ready to state our first main result. \begin{theorem} Let $u \in C^2(\R^n)$ be an even function such that $\nabla^2 u$ is positive definite, and let $\mu$ be the associated log-concave measure with density $\di \mu(x)=e^{-u(x)}\di x$.
+Suppose that for every origin-symmetric set $K \subset \R^n$ of class $C^2_+$, Then, for every compact and convex and origin-symmetric set $K$

+In other words, if $\mu$ satisfies \eqref{eq:strong_dim_BM} for every origin-symmetric $K$ of class $C^2_+$, $\mu$ satisfies the \eqref{eq:B_conj}-conjecture as well. \end{theorem} We say that the even log-concave measure $\mu$ satisfies the strong dimensional Brunn--Minkowski condition if \eqref{eq:strong_dim_BM} holds for every origin-symmetric set $K$ of class $C^2_+$.
 The fact that this condition implies the dimensional Brunn--Minkowski conjecture \eqref{eq:dim_BM} follows immediately from an integration by parts, together with the symmetry of the problem.
 See Corollary \ref{cor:strong_then_dim} later.